knetikmedia/recruitment-test/README.md

 I can **render a detail view of the device listing all its properties and a section of related devices by location**
 So that **I can gain context on a devices location**

+#### Bonus points

+Render Connection Status and Signal Strength in a unique and attention grab manner.

 #### Acceptance criteria

-- For the known outcode `se19`, results are returned
+- For the filters location, results are returned
-- The Name, Cuisine Types and Rating of the restaurant are displayed
+- The Connection Status, Location and Updated Date of the device are displayed

 # Technical questions